 Lastly, if a food setback happens, don’t give up.
 "A lot of us can tend to overindulge despite our best efforts," Johnson says.
 "Instead of feeling guilt about it, acknowledge your feelings and focus on getting back on track at your next meal"

-Despite the stress and tempting goodies around every corner, it is possible to enjoy the holidays and manage A1C levels.
+Despite the business of the season and tempting goodies around every corner, it is possible to enjoy the holidays and stay on track.
 Just make a plan… and then be merry.

 Have a nutrition question?
 Ask a dietitian using the free online chat service from Glucerna® or sign up for recipes and more below.